 Contributions: N/A

-The TG Driver, Marc Lecoultre (ML Lab, CH), presented its progress report.
+The TG Driver, Marc Lecoultre (Business Investigation, CH), presented its progress report.
 Data is currently available from about 6000 patients.
 Need to build the data repository and aggregate the date.
 It would need to harmonize the data and integrate into a common dataset, to make it usable.

 There were advocacy activities towards the European Commission on data availability matters.